-Control measures must also be reviewed and as necessary revised, to maintain so far as is reasonably practicable, a work environment that is without risks to health and safety.
+The control measures that are put in place to protect health and safety should be regularly reviewed regularly to make sure they are effective.
 A review should occur on a regular basis and can be done by using the same methods as the initial hazard identification process.
 Common methods include workplace inspection, consultation, testing and analysing records and data.
 Reviewing the control measures also involves considering whether a higher order control measure is now reasonably practicable.